 These Vietnamese-Inspired Vegan Fresh Tofu Spring Rolls are officially my new favorite lunch of summer!
 Full of fresh herbs, raw crunchy veggies, soft rice noodles, and crispy tofu- these tofu fresh rolls are truly delicious.
 Plus, this recipe also includes an easy 5-ingredient peanut sauce for dipping!

 Until I moved to Seattle, I had never tried Vietnamese food before.
 I pretty much stuck to Thai food & Chinese food when I lived on the East coast, but luckily Seattle is FULL of delicious and authentic Vietnamese restaurants.

 While I've definitely found a newfound love of pho in winter, my favorite Vietnamese food I've had so far is fresh tofu spring rolls.
 There's just something about the mix of fresh herbs & veggies, crispy tofu, soft rice noodles, and peanut dipping sauce that is just SO good!

 Traditional Vietnamese Spring rolls, called gỏi cuốn, are made from rehydrated rice paper filled with seasonal raw vegetables, rice vermicelli, fresh herbs, and a protein (usually shrimp or pork) (source).

 First of all, I have to credit Lisa at healthylittlenibbles for her tips & step by step photos on how to roll spring rolls.
 I followed these tips exactly and will be sharing them with you here today!

-Step 1: Cook the salt & pepper tofu & rice noodles (or vermicelli)
+Cook the salt & pepper tofu & vermicelli

 Salt and Pepper Tofu is a dish I first learned about from Food52.
 However, I changed up the recipe a bit to use extra-firm tofu and white pepper to better match the flavors of these fresh rolls.